hraban/log5/website/source/index.md

 ### Latest News

+29 June 2007 - log5 is updated with compile-time log categories and a handy debugging facility.

 19 April 2007 - log5 has seen a bunch of minor development over the last few months.
 The biggest changes are